 Miss McLeod’s reel

-a basic version of this Scottish and Irish reel which still captures the essence of the tune.
+a pared-down version of this Scottish and Irish reel which still captures the essence of the tune.
 Sally playing melodeon with her son Lionel Sloane playing jaw harp appears on the Verandah Music CD.

 Morning Star / Sally’s Reel